ni/nimi-python/docs/nifgen/functions.rst

         data.
 When you create arbitrary waveforms, you must first normalize the data points to a range of –1.00 to +1.00 V. You can use this parameter to shift the range of the arbitrary waveform.
-NI-FGEN sets the :py:data:`nifgen.Session.arb_offset` attribute to this value.
+NI-FGEN sets the :py:data:`nifgen.Session.arb_offset` property to this value.

         For example, to configure the output signal to range from 0.00 to 2.00 V instead of –1.00 to 1.00 V, set the offset to 1.00.